aws-samples/sample-RDS-Consolidator/README.md

 From Cloudwatch, the script collects hourly statistics about the VCPU/ACU, the RAM, the IOPS and the storage usage.
 Whenever possible, it collects the average  as well as the peak usage.
 It also collect configuration information like instance name, engine type and version, shape, Multi-AZ, Read-Replica...

 The header of the metrics csv is:
-Timestamp,Instance Name,RDS Class,Engine,Version,Multi-AZ,Read Replica,RR Primary,Aurora Role,vCPUs,ACUs,Memory(GiB),Storage(GB),Free Storage(GB),Used Storage(GB),CPU Avg%,CPU Max%,Avg vCPU Used,Peak vCPU Used,Memory Free(GiB),Memory Used%,Read IOPS Avg,Read IOPS Max,Write IOPS Avg,Write IOPS Max
+Timestamp,Instance Name,RDS Class,Engine,Version,Multi-AZ Status,Multi-AZ Type,Read Replica,RR Primary,Aurora Role,vCPUs,ACUs,Memory(GiB),Storage(GB),Free Storage(GB),Used Storage(GB),CPU Avg%,CPU Max%,Avg vCPU Used,Peak vCPU Used,Memory Free(GiB),Memory Used%,Read IOPS Avg,Read IOPS Max,Write IOPS Avg,Write IOPS Max,Tags

 ## Versions

-Last update: 2025, June the 26th
+Last update: 2025, August the 13th

 - Data collector
   - V7: Collect ACUs avg and max for db.serverless instance class.